Hair-Pulling Disorder: Why Am I Pulling Hair Out, And What Are The Treatment Options?

 Is hair-pulling disrupting your life?

-Why do I pick at my head?
+Why am I pulling hair out of my head?

 Many people who struggle with hair pulling urges may do so in response to stress, anxiety, or emotional distress.
 When you are feeling out of control, you might subconsciously pull your hair out.